skillrepos/ccode/labs.md

 - Using /help to discover commands
 - Managing context with /compact
 - Undoing changes with /rewind
-- Switching models with /model
+- Checking spend with /context and /usage
 - Creating persistent memory with CLAUDE.md
 - Viewing memory hierarchy with /memory
 - Exploring git history with natural language